An increasing number of people today prefer to communicate via multiple channels like text messaging, email, video calling, etc., over voice calls.

 - Send proactive updates about the customer’s issues.

 - Take feedback regarding the customer service, etc.

 From telephone calls to SMS, these omnichannel services enable you to handle inbound and outbound customer communications effectively.

 Chat is becoming a popular communication tool due to its efficiency and ease of use.

-It has a First Contact Resolution (FCR) rate of almost 74%, which is quite significant for a contact center.
+It has a First Contact Resolution (FCR) rate of almost 74%, significant for a contact center.
 FCR is a metric to measure a contact center’s ability to resolve the customer’s issue in the first contact.

 A customer can initiate a chat conversation from specialized chat windows on the client website.
 The chat window connects them to an agent or chatbot to help resolve their queries.

 There are two types of chat services offered by a contact center:

 Contact center technology includes chatbots that use Artificial Intelligence (AI) to engage customers, gather relevant information about an issue, and even answer simple questions without any human assistance.